top of page

 The final design was narrowed down to three versions, each distinguished primarily by its disassembly method.
 The disassembly approach directly influenced the appearance and was paired with various CMF treatments such as spray painting, screen printing, stamping, and laser engraving to create diverse combinations.
 I also explored and experimented with venting hole designs, and ultimately, the client selected proposal C as the final choice.

-Although the client found the design highly creative, they ultimately decided to eliminate the decorative perforations to reduce costs and debranding for selling to other companies.
+Although the client found the design highly creative, they ultimately decided to eliminate the decorative perforations to reduce costs and remove branding elements for white-label distribution.
 Key elements such as the rounded corners, front panel, and aluminum base were retained.
 After several rounds of revisions, the final design was approved.

 From Concept to Mass Production

-Responsible for collaborating with mechanical engineers on DFM to ensure design modifications do not significantly impact the appearance.
+I collaborated closely with mechanical engineers on DFM to ensure design modifications did not significantly impact the appearance.
 The challenge is especially evident with the metal bending of the four rounded corners, where simplifying it to a two-piece design results in noticeable gaps.
 Therefore, my task is to minimize the visible gaps as much as possible.

-Following the start of Tooling, I'm tasked with reviewing and tracking all ID/CMF elements for plastic and galvanized steel parts.
+Following the start of tooling, I was tasked with reviewing and tracking all ID/CMF elements for plastic and galvanized steel parts.
 This includes fine-tuning powder coating colors, refining textures, controlling glossiness, and managing assembly gap/step precision.